 Disney to lay off about 28,000 parks employees due to coronavirus hit

-LOS ANGELES, Sept 29 (Reuters) - Walt Disney Co DIS.N will lay off roughly 28,000 employees in its theme parks division, the company said on Tuesday, as its resorts struggle with limited attendance amid the coronavirus pandemic.
+LOS ANGELES, Sept 29 (Reuters) - Walt Disney Co DIS.N will lay off roughly 28,000 U.S. employees in its theme parks division, the company said on Tuesday, as its resorts struggled with limited attendance and the continued closure of California's Disneyland due to the coronavirus pandemic.

 ((lisa.richwine@thomsonreuters.com; Follow me on Twitter @LARichwine; 1-424-434-7324; Reuters Messaging: lisa.richwine.thomsonreuters.com@reuters.net))